Bijikyu/qgenutils/DEBUG_TESTS.md

       ✕ should reject null and undefined data (1 ms)
       ✕ should reject circular references
       ✕ should reject oversized data
-      ✕ should detect potentially sensitive data
-      ✕ should reject functions by default
+      ✕ should detect potentially sensitive data (1 ms) ✕ should reject functions by default
-      ✕ should allow functions when explicitly enabled ✕ should handle nested objects (1 ms)
+      ✕ should allow functions when explicitly enabled ✕ should handle nested objects
-      ✕ should handle arrays (2 ms)
+      ✕ should handle arrays
-      ✕ should handle custom size limits (1 ms)
+      ✕ should handle custom size limits
       ✕ should handle validation errors gracefully (1 ms) Integration Scenarios
-      ✕ should support complete broadcast workflow (1 ms) ✕ should handle service initialization timing
+      ✕ should support complete broadcast workflow
-      ✕ should support testing with mock functions (5 ms)
+      ✕ should handle service initialization timing (1 ms) ✕ should support testing with mock functions (67 ms)

   ● Real-time Communication Utilities › createBroadcastRegistry › should create registry with specified functions